Speech-Rule-Engine/sre-l10n/yaml.md

 This is a more natural speaking style, which in addition offers a considerable number of speech preferences that allow fine tuning of how expressions are spoken.
+Clearspeak works a lot with pausing to achieve disambiguation.
 As a consequence it has considerably more rules that need translation.

 E.g., the above fraction would be spoken in standard Clearspeak as